-In addition, if any individual in a search area appears to be a stranger and is not wearing a User's Pass, some identification, such as a Building or User's Pass, should be requested.
+In addition, if any individual in TC Facilities appears to be a stranger and is not wearing a User's Pass, some identification, such as a Building or User's Pass, should be requested.
 If the individual refuses, notify a supervisor.
-Consequently, all Office employees are expected to carry their Building Pass with them at all times, especially when searching outside of their assigned TCs.
+Consequently, all Office employees are expected to carry their Building Pass with them at all times.

-Supervisors, when aware of violations of the posted regulations, should prepare a memorandum detailing the facts of the incident and forward this memorandum to the Deputy Commissioner for Patent Operations via their TC Director.
+Supervisors, when aware of violations of the posted regulations, should prepare a memorandum detailing the facts of the incident and forward this memorandum to the Deputy Commissioner for \\>Patents< via their TC Director.
 Supervisory Patent Examiners and TC Directors are authorized to demand surrender of User Passes on-the-spot.
 If the Supervisory Patent Examiner exercises this function, the TC Director should be immediately notified, followed up by a memorandum as previously set forth.

-511 Postal Service \\>Interruptions and Emergencies< [R-2]
+511 Postal Service Interruptions and Emergencies [R-8]